search

 Zero Account

-There are times when spreads tend to widen
+There are certain times of day when spreads tend to widen

 Exness offers some of the tightest spreads in the industry, and you can trade highly liquid FX currency pairs with relatively stable spreads.
 However, please note that depending on the time of day, liquidity may decrease and spreads may widen.

-Market Names by Country Time Slot (Japan Standard Time) Spread Trends
+Market Names by Country Time Slot (Japan Time) Spread Trends

 Tokyo Market